Christoph16478/iq/iq_java.md

 Exception and all of it’s subclasses doesn’t provide any specific methods and all of the methods are defined in the base class Throwable.

-String getMessage() – This method returns the message String of Throwable and the message can be provided while creating the exception through it’s constructor.
+__String getMessage()__ – This method returns the message String of Throwable and the message can be provided while creating the exception through it’s constructor.
-String getLocalizedMessage() – This method is provided so that subclasses can override it to provide locale specific message to the calling program.
-Throwable class implementation of this method simply use getMessage() method to return the exception message.
+__String getLocalizedMessage()__ – This method is provided so that subclasses can override it to provide locale specific message to the calling program.
+Throwable class implementation of this method simply use __getMessage()__ - method to return the exception message.
-Synchronized Throwable getCause() – This method returns the cause of the exception or null id the cause is unknown.
+__Synchronized Throwable getCause()__ – This method returns the cause of the exception or null id the cause is unknown.
-String toString() – This method returns the information about Throwable in String format, the returned String contains the name of Throwable class and localized message. void printStackTrace() – This method prints the stack trace information to the standard error stream, this method is overloaded and we can pass PrintStream or PrintWriter as an argument to write the stack trace information to the file or stream.
+__String toString()__ – This method returns the information about Throwable in String format, the returned String contains the name of Throwable class and localized message.
+__void printStackTrace()__ – This method prints the stack trace information to the standard error stream, this method is overloaded and we can pass PrintStream or PrintWriter as an argument to write the stack trace information to the file or stream.

 ----

 **What are the differences between processes and threads?**

- 	Process	Thread
+Process | Thread
 Definition  An executing instance of a program is called a process.
 A thread is a subset of the process.
 Communication  Processes must use inter-process communication to communicate with sibling processes.
 Threads can directly communicate with other threads of its process.
 Control  Processes can only exercise control over child processes.
 Threads can exercise considerable control over threads of the same process.
 Changes  Any change in the parent process does not affect child processes.
 Any change in the main thread may affect the behavior of the other threads of the process.
 Memory  Run in separate memory spaces.
 Run in shared memory spaces.
 Controlled by	Process  is controlled by the operating system.
 Threads are controlled by programmer in a program.
 Dependence  Processes are independent.
 Threads are dependent.

 ----